hackandbackpack/autotest/README.md

 AutoTest is a comprehensive automated penetration testing framework that orchestrates multiple security tools to perform reconnaissance, vulnerability scanning, and exploitation of network targets.

+**🐧 Linux-Only Framework**: AutoTest is designed exclusively for Linux penetration testing environments.
+Windows and macOS are not supported.

 ## Features

 - **Automated Workflow**: Seamlessly integrates multiple security tools in a logical testing sequence